balacode/udpt/README.md

 ## Hello World:

-This demo runs a receiver using RunReceiver() which listens for incoming data, then sends a "Hello World" to the receiver using Send().
+This demo runs a receiver using RunReceiver() which listens for incoming data, then sends a "Hello World" to the receiver using Sender.SendString().

 ```go
 package main